The Path Forward: Adopting RCV Statewide in Minnesota

 Rep. Steve Elkins and Sen. Kent Eken, along with a growing number of RCV supporters in the state legislature, are working to pass statewide and local options RCV legislation.

-This year, the bills under consideration in the Minnesota House are HF 89 (Chief Author Elkins) with its clone HF 1375 (Chief Author Frazier), and in the Senate are SF 218 (Chief Author Eken) and its clone SF 1751 (Chief Author Port).
+This year, the bills under consideration in the Minnesota House are HF 89 (Chief Author Elkins) with its clones HF 1375 (Chief Author Frazier) and HF 2567 (Chief Author Agbaje), and in the Senate are SF 218 (Chief Author Eken) and its clones SF 1651 (Chief Author Port) and SF 2159 (Chief Author Kunesh).

 Each of these identical bills has two components: